falconmick/tdd-demo/slides.md

 # Example Time

 <!--
-For this example I will use C# as this is my bread and butter, so I can give hopefully the most concrete example of what Test Driven Development can look like.
+For this example I will use C# as this is my bread and butter, With this I will be able to give a concrete example of how Test Driven Development can be implemented.
 I will be taking all the three key concepts from above and combining them together to validate a record passed in and depending on if the model is valid, returning back out a result that signifies this, otherwise we log an error if it is not valid.